apache/beam/beam-site/documentation/io/testing.md

     *   Use unique table names per run (timestamps are an easy way to do this) and per-method where appropriate.

 An end to end example of these principles can be found in [JdbcIOIT](https://github.com/ssisk/beam/blob/jdbc-it-perf/sdks/java/io/jdbc/src/test/java/org/apache/beam/sdk/io/jdbc/JdbcIOIT.java).

-If you'd like to implement Python I/O integration tests or integration tests for unbounded or eventually consistent data stores, please contact the Beam dev@ mailing list for more information.

 #### Kubernetes scripts {#kubernetes-scripts}